fideloper/Mailman/README.md

 Out of the box, Mailman uses [Amazon SES](http://aws.amazon.com/ses/), which depends on [this SES library](https://github.com/joelcox/codeigniter-amazon-ses) by Joël Cox (Not included).

 ### Update!
 Mailman now also supports [Mandrill](http://mandrill.com/) for use as a transport!
+Download the [Mandrill library](https://github.com/fideloper/CI-Mandrill).

 ## Documentation